Our Holland dentists use the latest dental technology to improve your experience as a patient.

 Our dentists use an intraoral camera to take pictures of your teeth, gums, tongue, and the rest of your mouth.
 Unlike older dental technology, the intraoral camera has a slim design that allows our dentists to view the inside of your mouth from a wide range of angles.
 We’re able to digitally store, print, or delete the images captured by our intraoral camera.

 Digital Dental Impressions

 In the past, dentists had to use pink putty in trays to take impressions of your teeth.
-Not only was this uncomfortable, but it also tested your gag reflex.
+Not only was this uncomfortable, but it often triggered the gag reflex.
 Today, our dentists use the noninvasive intraoral scanner to take precise 3D dental impressions.
-We may use the intraoral scanner to take digital dental impressions for crowns, inlays, onlays, implants, and other tooth restorations.
+We may use the intraoral scanner to take digital dental impressions for crowns, inlays, onlays, and other tooth restorations.